 The Boys & Girls Clubs of Kawartha Lakes

-CPKL has chosen the Boys and Girls Clubs of Kawartha Lakes (BGCKL) as its first project.
-The group will improve the diversity and coverage of the urban canopy on the 7 acre site on Lindsay Street South, which is a hub for families, fully accessible to the public, and connected to city trails.
+CPKL has chosen the Boys and Girls Clubs of Kawartha Lakes (now known as BGC Kawarthas) as its first project.
+The group will improve the diversity and coverage of the urban canopy on the 7-acre site on Lindsay Street South, which is a hub for families, fully accessible to the public, and connected to city trails.

-BGCKL has a site plan which denotes the species and placement of trees on its 7 acre property.
+BGC has a site plan which denotes the species and placement of trees on its 7-acre property.
 With the insight of Fleming Urban Forestry Technician program, the designated species have been diversified in order to support more native species and to encourage biodiversity.